PiercingDan/airline-sentiment-luigi/README.md

-# airline-sentiment-luigi
+# Airling Sentiment ML Model Luigi Pipeline

-A simple model of the sentiment or airline tweets based on their city of origin, and incorporation into a luigi pipeline.
+A simple scikit-learn model of the sentiment or airline tweets based on their city of origin, and incorporation into a luigi pipeline.